PS2ClassicsVault/Low-RAM-Flag-Enabler/README.md

 [View changelog here](https://github.com/PS2ClassicsVault/Low-RAM-Flag-Enabler/blob/main/changelog.md)

 # WARNING:
-- This module can bootloop you if your system doesn't suuport the low ram flag natively, We highly recommend you to install a Anti Bootloop magisk module to rescue you from this situation, We believe this flag is not supported on Arm64-v8a devices but is know to work on armeabi-v7a devices
+- This module can bootloop you if your system doesn't suuport the low ram flag natively, We highly recommend you to install a Anti Bootloop magisk module to rescue you from this situation, We believe this flag is not supported on Arm64-v8a devices but is known to work on armeabi-v7a devices